vault-thirteen/Hasher/ReadMe.md

 # Hasher

-A tool for calculating and checking hash sums of files.
+A tool for calculating and checking hash sums and parameters of files.

+As a side feature, this tool is able to check file size and existence.

 ## Supported Hash Sums